 Myth 1: Products made of more than one type of material, such as coffee cups, can’t be recycled.

 Although they cannot be recycled in mainstream waste management systems, coffee cups, even those with polyethylene liners, can be widely recycled across the UK.
-In 2016, Costa Coffee became the first coffee chain to turn their stores into recycling points for cups.
-Regardless of what brand of cup it is, they will recycle all the cups they collect and by 2020 aim to recycle every takeaway cup sold.
+Costa Coffee became the first coffee chain to turn their stores into recycling points for cups.
+Regardless of what brand of cup it is, they will recycle all the cups they collect.

 Myth 2: Only big industrial coffee producers can recycle their waste coffee grounds.